nfantone/pragmars-dev-challenge/README.md

 * Also, it's always good to have a **random emoji** conveniently close to you for those circumstances where you are not too sure about what to say or write :thinking:.
 A clear, attractive button should be there to give us a different one each time we pressed it down!

+* Finally, we would like to know **how many times a particular emoji has been shown to users** (any user) so any time someone uses the app and searches for a particular emoji or gets a random one, we can tell how many global hits it has had before.
+Keeping track of emoji popularity should be simple!

 _That's all we need!_ :smirk:

 ---